raviqqe/doc/pen-lang/system-injection.md

 ## Benefits of system injection

+It improves maintainability and portability of software.

 - Unit tests are deterministic.
   - No more slow or flaky tests!
 - Better software architecture
   - Application logic doesn't depend on implementation details directly.
   - They are decoupled and changeable independently.
+  - It's easier to port applications isolated from platform-dependent codes.

 ---